Advice on buying a buisness

 As the due diligence process progresses, the parties will begin the negotiation of the legal documentation to implement the purchase.
 The range of legal documentation required varies for each deal.

-The first draft of this document is traditionally prepared by the buyer’s lawyer and can range in length from 40 to 100 pages.
+The first draft of the acquisition agreement or purchase agreement, is traditionally prepared by the buyer’s lawyer and can range in length from 40 to 100 pages.

 Typical provisions include:

 - What is to be sold (the shares of the target company or specific assets such as the business itself)

 - Details and terms of the purchase price

 - Warranties and indemnities